 This is a three color design using red, white, and royal blue heat transfer vinyl.
 After I cut and weeded my design, I placed the three layers on the shirt to get an idea of where the design should go.

-I took off the red and blue and centered the white and pressed it into place.
+I centered everything and then took off the red and blue layers and pressed the white into place.

 Next, I lined up the next layer of HTV and place it over the top of the white, then ironed it down.
 Because the HTV itself isn’t sticky like regular vinyl (usually the carrier sheet is sticky), you can move the vinyl around until you have positioned it perfectly.
 In some ways, I think it’s easier to layer heat transfer vinyl than regular vinyl.